-Figures 4-3 to 4-8 compare historical non-event O_3 season concentrations to the July 14-17 event, when O_3 exceedances at Green Valley and Jerome Mack on July 14, at Joe Neal on July 15, at Walter Johnson and Joe Neal on July 16, and at Walter Johnson on July 17 were higher than the five-year 99th percentile value.
-Additionally, an exceedance on each of these days ranked as one of the four highest ozone values in 2018 on one to three monitors (Table 1-1).
-The Key Factor #2 analysis results thus do not completely meet the criteria to support the demonstration that the O_3 exceedance on June 14-17 was caused by an exceptional event; however, they are strong evidence of the presence of an extreme event.
+Figures 4-3, 4-4, and 4-6 compare historical non-event ozone season concentrations at Paul Meyer, Walter Johnson, and Green Valley to the July 25-27 event.
+Only the July 26 O3 exceedances at Green Valley and Jerome Mack are higher than the five-year 99th percentile value.
+However, each day during this event has three to four sites where O3 levels exceeded the five-year 95th percentile value, depending on local airflow direction.
+Additionally, O3 exceedances on July 26 at Green Valley and Jerome Mack were ranked the fourth and second highest values in 2018 (Table 1-1).
+The ozone exceedance on July 27 at Joe Neal is ranked as one of the fourth highest values in 2018 (Table 1-1).
+The Key Factor #2 analysis results thus do not meet the criteria to support a demonstration that ozone exceedances on July 25-27 were caused by an exceptional event; however, they are evidence of the presence of an extreme event.

 4.3.2.2 Evidence of Fire Emissions Transport to Area Monitors